-The Sera Flore CO2 Reactor is the best CO2 diffuser and reactor for those looking for a premium budget friendly device.
+The Sera Flore CO2 Reactor is the best CO2 diffuser and reactor for those looking for a premium budget-friendly device.
 This CO2 reactor can handle 66-160 gallon tanks and dissolves CO2 very efficiently.
-It performs at 500 to 1000 bubbles per minutes.MORE INFO
+It performs at 500 to 1000 bubbles per minute.MORE INFO

 This is where the CO2 diffuser comes into play.
 A CO2 diffuser or reactor is usually part of a CO2 regulation system that includes a CO2 regulator, a CO2 cylinder, and a CO2 diffuser.
 The CO2 cylinder is the source of the CO2, and the CO2 regulator allows you to control the flow of the gas from the cylinder to the diffuser.
 Finally, the CO2 diffuser will break up a steady stream of carbon dioxide into tiny bubbles that dissolve into the fish tank more easily and efficiently.

 Getting the best CO2 diffuser is really a function of your aquarium and budget.
 The cheapest CO2 diffuser is an airstone.
 However, they are quite inefficient and make big bubbles.
 There is also the ceramic glass CO2 diffuser, which makes finer bubbles and is secured to the aquarium glass.
 Then you have the ladder CO2 diffuser, which is generally used in smaller tanks and shaped like a ladder.
 Next, there are in-line CO2 diffusers, which work well in larger aquariums and are considered safe and effective.
 There are also CO2 atomizers, which can diffuse CO2 in atomize stage and produce better results.